revops-io/revops.js/README.md

 }
 ```

-### onValidationError
+### `onValidationError`
-The `onValidationError` callback returns the form state when a validation error is detected.
-This can be particularly useful in larger workflows when the next step is dependent on the success of the previous one.
+This callback returns the form state when a validation error is detected.
+This is done by default by the revops-js components but can be accessed or extended via the callback.
+This can be particularly useful in larger workflows where the next step is dependent on the success of the previous one.

 Form Properties
 | Property | Description |